Search

 Solutions

-Access and Reaching People We also carried out a number of activities to ensure that people knew about our new classes and the range of opportunities the New Scots funding allowed as well as activities to support people to access them.
+We carried out various activities to ensure people were aware of our new classes and the range of opportunities available through the New Scots funding, as well as activities to help people access them.

-Interpretation Serves -15 minute phone call with student using a Kurdish Sorani interpreter -Excursion information translated into multiple languages
+• A 15-minute phone call with a student using a Kurdish Sorani interpreter.

 Devices and IT Support